Porsche Panamera - The sports car among luxury saloons

-The new Porsche Panamera reconciles two contrasting characteristics more than ever before: the performance of a genuine sports car and the comfort of a luxury saloon.
+The new Porsche Panamera reconciles two contrasting characteristics: the performance of a genuine sports car and the comfort of a luxury saloon.

 It is a Gran Turismo that has been rethought and realigned.
 The second generation of the Panamera is advancing to become a performance icon of the luxury class.
 In this transformation, Porsche has systematically improved the Panamera concept - with a four-door car that has been redeveloped and redesigned down to the last detail.